Buddy Vedder: Voice acting

 Vedder provided the Dutch voice for characters in multiple films, including The Lego Batman Movie (2017), Spider-Man: Into the Spider-Verse (2018) and The Queen's Corgi (2019).
 He also voiced characters in the films The Boss Baby (2017), Trolls World Tour (2020) and Luca (2021).

 Television appearances

+Tim Douwsma, Gali Atari and Buddy Vedder at the 2019 edition of Het Grote Songfestivalfeest.

 In 2016, Vedder and Robin Martens won the dance competition television show Dance Dance Dance.
 After winning the show Dance Dance Dance, he performed with dancers in his own stage show titled Buddy On Tour.
 Vedder appeared in a 2016 episode of the show Ik hou van Holland.
 He also appeared in a 2019 episode of the quiz show Britt's Beestenbende.

 Vedder won the 2020 season of Wie is de Mol? by identifying Rob Dekay as the mole.
 He appeared in multiple episodes of the singing show Secret Duets and he also became a panel member in the show.